Haruna-Yusuf/DSA-PROJECT-Kultra-Mega-Stores-Inventory-Analysis-/README.md

 9. Most profitable consumer customer
 10. Customers with returns and their segments
 11. Evaluation of shipping cost vs. order priority

+ ## SQL Queries & Results
+ ### 1. Product Category with the Highest Sale
+      SELECT top 1 Product_Category, SUM(Sales) AS TotalSales
+      FROM KMS_Sql_Case_Study2
+      GROUP BY Product_Category ORDER BY TotalSales DESC